JulienAssouline/Projects-for-work-using-R/README.md

 # Projects-for-work-using-R
-Code I use for projects and articles I write
+R code I use for projects and articles I write.

-These are some articles for which I've used R. If you do not see a file above with a link, then the R code was for a personal project of mine.
-Probably making a chart, or doing analysis for fun.
+These are some articles for which I've used R. If you do not see a file above with a link, then the R code was a personal project of mine.
+Probably making a chart, or exploring data for fun.

 They are in ascending order.
 So, "Baseball attendance analysis & Wins in baseball 1970-2017" is my first project, and "Relief Pitcher Velocity" is my latest project.